peterjmartinson/writing/StoneTelescope/20240814_EIRMoon01/draft.md

 Johannes Kepler demonstrated that the Creator of the universe organized His creation so we could learn how it all works.
 Specifically, He gave us a permanent satellite, positioned in such a precise way that it serves as a sort of lens.

 To the idiot, the Moon is a big ball of dead rock we've already been to.
 To the rest of us, it is a scientific instrument.

 It's just the right size and distance to sometimes produce an exact solar eclipse.
 Eclipses have long produced a powerful need to look to the cosmos.
-This also helped Aristarchus to make the first determination of the distances between Sun, Earth, and Moon.
-But there are other qualities that make it useful for us.
+These events also helped Aristarchus to make the first determination of the distances between Sun, Earth, and Moon.
+But there are other qualities that make the Moon useful for us.

 One side always points away from the Earth.
 Because of this, radio and other telescopes can be constructed on that far side, and be permanently shielded from all noise broadcast from the Earth.
-Nowhere else in the universe has such a property.
+There is no other exposed place in the Solar System that is always shielded form the Earth.

 It is the closest object to the Sun without either a magnetic field or atmosphere.
 This made the Moon the first target of fusion scientists from the University of Wisconsin - Madison, led by Robert Kulchinski <sp?>, who sought helium-3 to power the most favorable fusion reactions.
 The Moon is thought to collect massive amounts of helium-3 from the solar wind as it swings around Earth.